KU-SKE17/Video-Streaming-Microservice/README.md

 ![storage-account](images/azure-storage-account.png)

-Create a microservice to read the storage
+Create new microservice to read the storage

 - setup project